-Despite the ongoing arguments for or against high denomination banknotes, particularly from the less-cash or cashless fans, the Swiss case, and others, show that high denomination banknotes are particularly appreciated as a store of value, particularly in times of economic uncertainty and negative interest rates.
+Despite the ongoing arguments for or against high denomination banknotes, particularly from the less-cash or cashless fans, the Swiss case, and others, show that high denomination banknotes are particularly appreciated as a store of valueOne of the functions of money or more generally of any asset that can be saved and exchanged at a later time without loss of its purchasing power.
+See also Precautionary Holdings.
+More, particularly in times of economic uncertainty and negative interest rates.

 Here are some key takeaways from the report “Against the tide: the Swiss case in favour of high denomination banknotes”, accessible here below: